Șag: Modern history

 1776 saw the construction of a new Romanian Orthodox church, built of burnt, painted and renovated brick.
 The first school with teaching in Romanian, the "Trivial School" of Greek Oriental rite, also opened in 1776.
 In 1784 is mentioned the first mayor of the locality, Giurgi Giurca (George Jurca), who together with other villagers donates to the church the books necessary for the Holy Mass (these books come from the printing houses in Râmnic and Buda).

 In 1821 the settlement and the estate came into the possession of the diocese of Csanád.
 This recruited German seasonal workers from the surrounding villages who settled in Șag.
 The first German settlers came in 1823 from Freidorf, Giarmata, Sânandrei, Carani, Biled, Lovrin, Cărpiniș, Iecea Mare, Iecea Mică, Comloșu Mare, Jimbolia, Nakovo and Srpska Crnja.
 Around 1830 several Czech families moved here, and in 1892 the first Hungarian family settled in Șag.

 The Roman Catholic church was built in 1884.
 The Mihai Viteazul National House (today the cultural center) was built in 1936.
 The Timișeni Monastery was founded by Metropolitan Vasile Lăzărescu in 1944.

 Demographics

-Șag had a population of 3,009 inhabitants at the 2011 census, up 9% from the 2002 census.
-Most inhabitants are Romanians (82.98%), larger minorities being represented by Hungarians (9.01%) and Germans (1.96%).
-For 4.12% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (75.34%), but there are also minorities of Roman Catholics (13.19%), Pentecostals (3.12%) and Greek Catholics (1.06%).
-For 4.32% of the population, religious affiliation is unknown.
+Șag had a population of 5,303 inhabitants at the 2021 census, up 76.19% from the 2011 census.
+Most inhabitants are Romanians (84.32%), with a minority of Hungarians (3.16%).
+For 9.93% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (73.95%), but there are also minorities of Roman Catholics (7.37%), Pentecostals (2.8%) and Baptists (1.16%).
+For 11.16% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Șag is administered by a mayor and a local council composed of 15 councilors.
+The mayor, Flavius-Alin Roșu, from the Social Democratic Party, has been in office since 2016.
+As from the 2024 local elections, the local council has the following composition by political parties: